adyasari/Rn_mass_balance/README.md

 csv_file_in <- "sgd_coastal_ts_data.csv"
 ````

-The column headings in the `csv` files list the input variables used in the analysis; their descriptions are below:
+The column headings in the `csv` files list the input variables used in the analysis.
+The `csv` files in the `input` folder are examples of acceptable formats.
+The descriptions of input variables (some used in multiple `R` scripts) are below:

 -   Time and date – acceptable formats: `yyyy/mm/dd hh:mm:ss`, `mm/dd/yyy hh:mm`, `mm/dd/yyy hh:mm:ss`